 Today our kids not only know how to pronounce quinoa (“KWIN-wah”), but their breakfast often consists of chia seeds mixed with organic raisins.
-How far we’ve come from our own childhood where we grew up eating processed sugar, bleached flour and food dye disguised as healthful options from the Four Food Groups.
+How far we’ve come—we grew up eating processed sugar, bleached flour and food dye disguised as healthful options from the Four Food Groups.
 Not that there’s anything wrong with that.
 At least once a year we still mix Pop Rocks with a Coke.
 Scroll down to take a walk down memory lane with these 1970s and 1980s foods.

 Beech-Nut Gum: Yipes!
 Stripes!

 Dinky Donuts Cereal: Did you write a letter to Ralston Cereal to enter to win the Atari video game?

 Ring Dings or Ding Dongs?
 Depends on which coast you lived on.

 Swanson Frozen Dinner: A turkey dinner and a new episode of the Brady Bunch starring Davy Jones.
 Heaven.